-Romania most attractive for RES investors for its incentive FiT system8.
-March 2013. / SEE Energy News
+Romania most attractive for RES investors for its incentive FiT system, SEE Energy News

 Romania has regained its position in a ranking of renewable energy investment attractiveness and remains a favorite location for international projects.
 The new renewable energy report from consultancy firm Ernst & Young again ranks Romania 13th out of 40 countries around the world for December 2012 to February 2013.

 The ranking puts Romania ahead of many other European and regional countries, such as Poland, ranked 14th, Turkey, Ukraine and Bulgaria (ranked 40th ).
 Romania is also ahead of many EU states, including Spain, Belgium, Portugal, Ireland, Greece, Denmark, The Netherlands, Finland and Austria.

 The big EU economies, Germany, the UK, France and Italy are deemed more attractive to renewables investment.